-Based on what you’ve learned, let’s return to our discussion of evolving bacteria.
+Let’s return to our discussion of evolving bacteria from the beginning of the module.
 The World Health Organization (WHO) suggests that based on current evidence, gonorrhea may soon be untreatable; there are no new treatments or vaccinations in development for this bacteria.
 Within the United States this remain the second most common sexually transmitted disease.
 Almost a third of the US cases are drug resistant.
 MRSA remains a growing problem in our healthcare system.
 Staph bacteria are the most common source of health-care related infections in the United States.
 Of MRSA infections, nearly 14% result in death.

 - Take the full course of prescribed antibiotics

 - Don’t ask for antibiotics if your doctor does not recommend them

 - Practice good hygiene and get recommended vaccinations

 To learn more about the topic, you can visit the following websites: